 One of the preliminary steps in this planning process was to draft recommended amendments to the city's M zone, both to address previously identified existing deficiencies and to support implementation of the Tacoma Station Area Plan.
-Those draft amendments were provided to the city and project management team for review and were intended to remain in draft form until this point in the project.
-The draft amendments are provided in a memo dated May 7, 2012, attached as Appendix F. Generally, the draft amendments recommend the following:
+The draft amendments are provided in Appendix D. Generally, the draft amendments recommend the following:

 - A new list of permitted use categories to replace the more specific list in the current code.
 The draft amendments eliminate existing language that allows "any combination of manufacturing, office, and/or commercial uses...when at least 25% of the total project involves an industrial use..." - Retail and office uses are allowed only as accessory uses to the primary allowed uses.
-Language includes size limitations on retail and office space that do not exist in the current code. - New development standards to regulate outdoor storage uses, location of parking and loading areas, external effects and mechanical equipment. - A placeholder for the existing density standard of 10 employees per acre if the city opts to retain this requirement.
-If so, additional language will be needed to clarify how the density standard is applied, defined and enforced. - New transition area standards similar to those found in Chapter 19.504.6.
+Language includes size limitations on retail and office space that do not exist in the current code. - New development standards to regulate outdoor storage uses, location of parking and loading areas, external effects and mechanical equipment. - The transition area review requirement is deleted and will be replaced by more clear and objective standards.

 The most relevant of the above recommended amendments are those that pertain to allowed uses in the M zone and the employment density standard.
-The current code allows up to 75% of a "project" to be non-manufacturing uses and only limits the size of retail uses in those areas that are designated "Employment" or "Industrial" areas as shown on the Comprehensive Plan Title 4 Lands Map (which does not apply in the station area).
+The current code allows up to 75% of a "project" to be non-manufacturing uses and only limits the size of retail uses in those areas that are designated "Employment" or "Industrial" areas as shown on the Comprehensive Plan Title 4 Lands Map (which does not apply in the Station Area).
 The recommended amendments in the memo significantly limit the amount of non-manufacturing uses allowed in the zone by requiring that retail, commercial and office uses be accessory to a primary permitted use.
 The amendment language also limits "retail commercial and professional service" uses to a total of 20,000 square feet per project.